tnat1031/pandoc_resume/markdown/resume.md

 2007-2009
 :   **Biologist and Techincal Support Engineer** • *Hamilton Thorne, Inc. in Beverly, MA*

-    * Progressed product and application development by independently conducting biological R&D experiments.
+    * Independently conducted biological R&D experiments.

-    * Improved in-house technical support capabilities and reduced volume of service calls by training repair technicians and customers on proprietary Computer Assisted Semen Analysis (CASA) hardware and software and the applications thereof.
+    * Trained repair technicians and customers on proprietary Computer Assisted Semen Analysis (CASA) hardware and software and the applications thereof.

-    * Increased technical support efficiency and ensured product quality by performing mechanical, electrical and software validation, maintenance, and testing of CASA systems.
+    * Performed mechanical, electrical and software validation, maintenance, and testing of CASA systems.

 2007
 :   **Imaging Assistant** • *Perceptive Informatics (PAREXEL) in Waltham, MA*

-    * Developed and coordinate clinical study-related activities in compliance with FDA regulatory requirements.
+    * Developed and coordinated clinical study-related activities in compliance with FDA regulatory requirements.

     * Used computer systems to convert medical image data to digital form.